-Motion (or movement) isolation refers to how effectively a mattress localizes or absorbs the motion of a person moving on it.
+Motion isolation refers to how effectively a mattress localizes or absorbs a person's movement.

-A mattress with good motion isolation is well suited for couples because it absorbs the movement (tossing, turning, getting in and out of bed) of one person so that the other person is not disturbed by the movement.
-By contrast, a mattress with poor motion isolation does not absorb movement and, consequently, motion made by one person can disturb the other person.
+A mattress with good motion isolation is well suited for couples because it absorbs the movement (tossing, turning, getting in and out of bed) of one person so that the other person is not disturbed.

-Air beds with dual air chambers (one for each side of the bed) generally have fair-to-good motion isolation because the separateness of the chambers limits motion transfer.
-Air beds with a single air chamber, however, tend to have poor motion isolation.
-The presence of memory foam and or latex on an air bed helps to reduce motion transfer.
+Airbeds with dual air chambers (one for each side of the bed) generally have fair-to-good motion isolation because the separation of the chambers limits motion transfer.
+Airbeds with a single air chamber, however, tend to have poor motion isolation.
+The presence of at least two inches of memory foam on an airbed may help to reduce motion transfer somewhat.

-Motion isolation can vary greatly for innerspring beds depending mainly on the type of coil system used.
-Bonnell coils and continuous coils tend to provide fair-to-poor motion isolation, while more sophisticated coils such as pocket or offset tend to provide good motion isolation.
-In addition, the presence of memory foam and or latex on an innerspring bed helps to reduce motion transfer.
+Motion isolation varies for innerspring beds depending mainly on spring / coil type.
+Bonnell / open coils and continuous coils often provide fair-to-poor motion isolation, while the more sophisticated coils – such as pocket or offset – tend to provide fair to good isolation.

-Futon mattresses filled with cotton / fiber or cotton / foam generally provide better motion isolation than those with innersprings.
+Futon mattresses filled entirely with cotton / fiber or cotton / foam generally provide better motion isolation than those with innerspring support.

 Waterbeds do not generally provide good motion isolation.
-However, some perform better than others on this issue depending on their level of advancement, specifically whether they have multiple water chambers.
+However, some perform better than others depending on their level of advancement – specifically whether they have multiple, separate water chambers.

 The foundation used with a mattress can have a significant impact on motion isolation.
 To achieve maximum motion isolation for any mattress, it is important to use a firm, solid-surface, non-spring foundation.
 This basically means that a true box spring (springs contained in a box-like frame) should be avoided.